Scarabyte/SSW690-Project/docs/DevelopmentPlan.md

 ### DISTRIBUTION LIST - Assigned:Sapana
 _Who receives this document?_

 All team members who are playing different roles in the project, product owner, Project Manager.
-It should also go on the shared resource such as wiki/Sharepoint where other stakeholders have access if needed.
+It should also saved on the shared resource such as Wiki/Sharepoint where other shareholders can access the document if needed.

 ### MORE OPTIONAL SECTIONS:
 _These should be self-explanatory._